szypkiwonsz/Patient-Appointment-System/README.md

 ### Patient appointment system build in Python, using Django framework.

-#### Remember to choose the correct branch.

-#### SHORT DESCRIPTION
-> master -> Only arranging visits by adding to the database.

-> feat -> Registration and logging in to the patient's panel where we can book visits and see them on the website after logging in.

 ##### The program do:
 - Inserts correctly registered patient for a visit into database.
 - Sends an email to the managing person.